shibedrill/oxidefetch/README.md

 **1.4.0:** Added support for terminal detection, and fixed system detection on Darwin systems.
 **1.4.1:** Changed terminal color to match shell color.
 **1.4.2:** Updated colors and logos of a few distros.
 They will now display correctly.
+**1.4.3:** Removed newline print before information.
+This should be up to the user to print, using their shell profile.

 ### License
 This software is covered by the MIT license.
 See license.txt for details.